hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 ## [Supported Browsers]
 * **Edge / Chrome**
-* *※ Firefox is not supported due to functional limitations.*
+* *Firefox is not supported due to functional limitations.*

 ---